 Related Post: Conservator Of The Estate Vs. Conservator Of The Person

 Where To File For a Conservatorship In Connecticut?

 In Connecticut, the Probate Court has sole jurisdiction over the appointment of conservators.
-The petition for conservatorship must be filed with the Probate Court in the district where the respondent (the person that needs to be conserved) is located, currently resides, or where their permanent home is located.
+The petition for conservatorship must be filed with the Probate Court.
+In the district where the person that needs to be conserved is located, currently resides, or where their permanent home is located.

 If the respondent moved to Connecticut within the past six months, the conservatorship might have to be filed in the state where the respondent previously resided.

 How Much Does It Cost To File For Conservatorship In Connecticut?